yejy53/RealGen/README.md

 pip install -e .
 ```
 We trained task-specific detectors to serve as reward model based on an existing fake detection models:
-- Semantic Detector: Forensic-Chat, a generalizable and interpretable detector optimized from Qwen2.5-VL-7B.
+- **Semantic Detector**: Forensic-Chat, a generalizable and interpretable detector optimized from Qwen2.5-VL-7B.
 It assesses authenticity by analyzing image content (e.g., smooth greasy skin, artifacts in faces/hands, unnatural background blur).
-- Feature Detector: OmniAID achieves stable and accurate detection by being pre-trained on large-scale real and synthetic datasets.
+- **Feature Detector**: OmniAID achieves stable and accurate detection by being pre-trained on large-scale real and synthetic datasets.
 Feature-level artifacts are primarily associated with frequency artifacts and abnormal noise patterns.
 An 8-GPU H200 training node was employed for this study, with seven GPUs allocated for the GRPO training process and one GPU reserved for hosting the reward server.
 Reference code for running the service:
 ```bash
 CUDA_VISIBLE_DEVICES=7 nohup gunicorn --workers 1 --bind 127.0.0.1:18085 "app_qwenfake:create_app()" > reward_qwenfake.log 2>&1 &